SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

 Computing Platform
 ==================
 The central part of a Raspberry Pi module is a system-on-chip (SOC).
 A SOC integrates the CPU with peripheral components like display controller, various communication interfaces (USB, Ethernet, PCIe, etc.), memory controller, power regulators and others on a single chip.
 Therefore, only a few external components are needed to build a complete computing system.
-The picture belows shows the Raspberry Pi 4B module with the central SOC, the SDRAM (Synchronous dynamic random-access memory) memory, an on-board Wi-Fi & Bluetooth transceiver, support chips for Ethernet and USB, connectors for video, audio, USB and a header for the GPIO ports.
+The picture belows shows the Raspberry Pi 4B module with the central SOC, the SDRAM (Synchronous dynamic random-access memory) memory chip, on-board transciver chips for Wi-Fi/Bluetooth , Ethernet and USB, and connectors for video, audio, LAN, USB and a header for the GPIO ports.

 .. figure:: images/RPI4.png